-This past summer, my son tried out for the middle school basketball team, but he didn’t make it.
+A couple of years ago, my son tried out for the middle school basketball team, but he didn’t make it.
 He was broken-hearted, and shed several tears.
-But after talking through his feelings, he decided he was going to have to work harder before next year’s tryouts.
+But after talking through his feelings, he decided he was going to have to work harder before the next year’s tryouts.

 What some people would consider a failure was simply an opportunity for him to get better!
-Through this, he has learned persistence, and it is definitely hard.
+Through this, he learned persistence.